|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Observing the five commonsense precautions below will help ensure that your winter outings end safely:

 - Dress appropriately.

-Substantial heat loss occurs through the scalp, so head coverings are vital.
+Substantial heat loss occurs through the scalp, so a warm hat is vital.
 Mittens are warmer than gloves, and two pair of socks (wool over lightweight cotton) will help keep your feet warm.

-If you plan on being out in the cold for a prolonged period, don't drink or smoke.
-Alcohol, caffeine and nicotine leave the skin more prone to thermal injury.
+Alcohol, caffeine, and nicotine leave the skin more prone to thermal injury.

 - If you get wet, get inside!